scaleway/terraform-provider-scaleway/docs/resources/block_volume.md

 ## Create a Block Storage volume

-The following command shows you how to create a Block Storage volume of 20 GB with the desired [IOPS](https://www.scaleway.com/en/docs/storage/block/concepts/#iops).
+The following command allows you to create a Block Storage volume of 20 GB with a 5000 [IOPS](https://www.scaleway.com/en/docs/storage/block/concepts/#iops).

 ### Basic